A GLIMPSE INTO HISTORY

 IN THE PÉRIGORD NOIR.

-The village of La Roque Gageac, with its terraced houses huddled against the cliff, is squeezed between the river and the great rock, its formidable protector.
+The village of La Roque-Gageac, with its terraced houses huddled against the cliff, is squeezed between the river and the great rock, its tremendous protector.

 A long cavity nestles in the upper part of the cliff, obscured in places by sections of wall.
 This is the remains of a medieval fort.
 Looking down on the village, it is part of what was once an elaborate complex of defensive buildings, of which there are still visible traces on the cliff.

 THE ULTIMATE REFUGE